-Plastic waste that accumulates in landfills and oceans is one of the most pressing environmental issues of this time.
+Plastic waste that accumulates in landfills and the environment is one of the most pressing environmental issues of this time.

 Plastic waste endangers wildlife and threatens ecosystems and the food chain.
 We see plastic pollution as an urgent priority.